manmeetsg/slackattack/README.md

 - 'help' yields a description of what my bot does
 - My bot holds a conversation for a food query when it sees the word 'food' in a message.
 It also sends the yelp results as an attachment.
 - I set up Heroku correctly such that my bot wakes up when the dyno sleeps and wakes up when I message it in bots
-- I found that the bot might fail to get the food if you query it too many times too fast.
-Not sure if thats a yelp thing or not, but it should perform perfectly fine.
-Check screenshots for reference.